 How to make a recruitment video: Tips and tricks

 Recruitment video production doesn’t have to come with a high price tag.
 As Twitter’s video shows, you don’t need to hire a fancy agency to get your point across.
 Instead, focus on your company’s culture as the selling point.

 Think about the types of candidates who you want to attract.
-Starbucks has decided to create a video targeting young employees looking to grow into a career, whereas Shopify is looking for creative, innovative minds who want to be part of a smaller team.
+Starbucks decided to target its recruitment video toward young employees looking to grow into a career.
+Shopify focuses on creative, innovative minds who want to be part of a smaller team.

 Don’t try to be too gimmicky though.
 Candidates are looking for an office in which they can be happy, not a place where they have to do trust falls every Tuesday.